mchow01/mchow01.github.io/_posts/2018-04-12-why-you-didnt-get-opportunity-undergrads.md

 * You couldn't demonstrate what you would bring to the party that would be relevant to the position.
 * You plan to only stay at an organization for less than a few years and you told them that.

-10. You need more experience working on teams, learning how you can thrive in that environment.
+<p>10.
+You need more experience working on teams, learning how you can thrive in that environment.</p>

-11. You didn't fit the culture, didn't click.
+<p>11.
+You didn't fit the culture, didn't click.</p>

-12. You didn't follow up (within a week).
-This includes not sending a thank you note after your interview.
+<p>12.
+You didn't follow up (within a week).
+This includes not sending a thank you note after your interview.</p>

-13. You couldn't tell your weaknesses or failures.
+<p>13.
+You couldn't tell your weaknesses or failures.</p>

-14. You didn't sign the offer in a reasonable amount of time.
-An offer is not forever.
+<p>14.
+You didn't sign the offer in a reasonable amount of time.
+An offer is not forever.</p>

-15. You asked for too much or seemed too needy.
+<p>15.
+You asked for too much or seemed too needy.</p>

 Last but not least, the worst thing you did: you gave up.